 A few weeks ago whilst fixing odds and sorts around the house, Richard our trusted electrician who is probably in his late sixties, muttered something that I found quite interesting.
-Out of the blue, I heard him say, “that is something that I did over 40 years ago”.
+Out of the blue, I heard him say, “that is something that I did over 40 years ago.”
 Incidentally his eye had caught a question written on the flip chart in the corner of our kitchen-diner which also happens to be my home office.
 The flip chart, a relic from a workshop I had held a few days earlier, had the words “What is an Apprenticeship Scheme?” emblazoned in large letters across the front sheet.
-Feeling quite smug, Richard had answered the question with a look that said, “what a silly question, it’s obvious isn’t it?”
+Feeling quite smug, Richard had answered the question with a look that said, “what a silly question, that’s obvious isn’t it?”

 His response is typical of what many people consider an apprenticeship scheme to be.
 In their mind's eye, the words ‘apprentice’ or ‘apprenticeship’ conjure up the image of a plumber, electrician, hairdresser or similar.
 Although this is not incorrect, it presents a very narrow view which does not account for newer schemes introduced in recent years.

 In reality, there are now a lot more opportunities available today in a wide range of fields AND the apprenticeship scheme offerings are still growing.
 Unfortunately this is widely unknown to a lot of people.
 Even more obscure is the fact that some of the programmes now go up to degree apprenticeships.

 In one of my previous blogs Degree Apprenticeships Uncovered you will find the example of a young person that I know quite well, who secured an enviable degree apprenticeship job at a top investment bank in September.